5 Minerals That May Help Combat Bad Breath

 Chloride is an essential electrolyte that plays a crucial role in maintaining fluid balance, acid-base equilibrium, and cellular function in the body.
 While its role in combating bad breath is less commonly discussed, chloride ions contribute to saliva production, which is essential for oral hygiene and odor control.

-See also Postnasal Drip: How it Affects Bad Breath
+See also The Stigma of Bad Breath: How it Affects Self-Esteem

 Saliva acts as a natural mouthwash, helping to rinse away food particles, bacteria, and debris that can contribute to oral malodor.
 Furthermore, chloride ions help to maintain the pH balance in the mouth, preventing the proliferation of acid-producing bacteria that contribute to halitosis.